opensearch-project/documentation-website/_opensearch/query-dsl/geo-and-xy/index.md

 # Geographic and xy queries

 Geographic and xy queries let you search fields that contain points and shapes on a map or coordinate plane.
 Geographic queries work on geospatial data, while xy queries work on two-dimensional coordinate data.
-Out of all geographic queries, the geoshape query is very similar to an an xy query, but the former searches [geographic fields]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/geographic) while the latter searches [Cartesian fields]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/xy).
+Out of all geographic queries, the geoshape query is very similar to the xy query, but the former searches [geographic fields]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/geographic) while the latter searches [Cartesian fields]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/xy).

 ## xy queries